slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

--   **Publish attestations in a transparency log**: Once a build has been made, the resulting attestation (or a hash of the attestation and a pointer to where it is indexed) SHOULD be published to a third-party transparency log that exists outside the source repository and artifact repository.
+-   **Publish attestations in a transparency log**: Once a build has been made, the resulting attestation (or a hash of the attestation and a pointer to where it is indexed) SHOULD be published to a third-party transparency log that exists outside the source repository and package registry.
--   **Publish attestations alongside source releases in the source repository**: For ecosystems where source releases are commonly published to source repositories as well as to artifact repositories (such as GitHub releases), producers SHOULD include provenance attestations as part of these releases if the source repository supports attaching additional artifacts to a release.
+-   **Publish attestations alongside source releases in the source repository**: For ecosystems where source releases are commonly published to source repositories as well as to package registries (such as GitHub releases), producers SHOULD include provenance attestations as part of these releases if the source repository supports attaching additional artifacts to a release.
 This option requires no changes to the artifact repository to support build attestation formats, but means that the source repository in use is now in the dependency chain for installers that want to verify policy at build-time.
--   **Publish attestations alongside the artifact in the artifact repository**:
+-   **Publish attestations alongside the artifact in the package registry**:
     Many software repositories already support some variety of publishing 1:1 related files alongside an artifact, sometimes known as “sidecar files”.
     For example, PyPI supports publishing `.asc` files representing the PGP